ryuskomclaren-del/WFGM-Wildfire-s-Female-Gender-mod-update---bust_size-3.5F-mc-1.21.11-Fabric-/README.md

 ✨ Made with persistence by HEX-redactor **ryuskomclaren-del**

 ## 📥 Installation
-1. Make sure you have **Fabric API version 0.140.0** for Minecraft 1.21.11 installed.
+1. Make sure you have **Fabric API version 0.140.0 or highter** for Minecraft 1.21.11 installed.
 2. Download the `.jar` file from this repository.
 3. Place it in the `.minecraft/mods` folder.
 4. **(Important!)** Before the first launch, delete the old configuration file.